A Guide to Trusts: Everything You Need to Know

 Charitable Lead Trust

-When you create a charitable lead trust, you decide that a certain portion of your assets will go to charity and the remaining assets will go to your beneficiaries.
+When you create a charitable lead trust, a portion of your assets goes to charity and the rest goes to your beneficiaries.
+It reduces gift and estate taxes while supporting causes you care about.

 Charitable Remainder Trust